-University of Cambridge talk for local Year 12 & 13 students
+University of Cambridge Seminar for local Year 12 & 13 students

 This term we opened our doors to 10 other local schools to host presentations from Kathryn Dillon (Schools Liaison Officer) from Pembroke College, University of Cambridge.
 The presentations were aimed at year 12 students interested in applying to Oxford or Cambridge, and year 13 students who have applied.